ucd-library/ror-extend-demo/details.md

 The following is a simple example that covers all the most important aspects of the ROR Extension Best Practice.
-Imagine that you are trying to describe the organizational structure of your Research organization.
-In our case, for the University of California, that can be found at https://ror.org/05rrcem69.
+Imagine that you are trying to describe the organizational structure of your research organization.
+In our case, for the University of California, Davis that can be found at https://ror.org/05rrcem69.
 This is a persistent identifier for this Unversity.
 Now imagine we'd like to identify a particular department in our University.
 In JSON, that might look like this: